Hundreds of Years of Combined Legal Experience

 In New Jersey, we maintain offices in Atlantic City and Cherry Hill.
-We also have offices in New York, New York, Bear, Delaware, Las Vegas, Nevada, and Fort Lauderdale, Florida.
+We also have offices in New York, New York, Wilmington, Delaware, Las Vegas, Nevada, and Fort Lauderdale, Florida.
 We are proud to serve a client base that spans the region and the globe - from individuals to corporations and companies of all sizes and types, even sovereign governments.

 As a large, full-service firm, we have teams of attorneys that are able to focus their attention on numerous areas of practice while employing the full support, resources and experience of other departments of the firm.
 Learn more about our law firm's mission, our foundation of community service, our history and our lawyers' professional memberships.

 When this firm was founded in 1957, it was with a deep sense of commitment to the community, especially to those most in need.
 Our attorneys and staff members are always encouraged to seek ways in which they can make a difference, either individually or partnering with others.

 We also make it a priority as a firm to spearhead and support initiatives designed to offer hope and assistance to the most vulnerable among us.
 The scope and specifics of our involvement range from taking leadership roles at the national level, to volunteering in civic and neighborhood settings, to supporting our troops in the field, to funding scholarships for aspiring students, to working in soup kitchens and delivering presents to disadvantaged children during the holidays.

 Cooper Levenson provides our business and individual clients with an uncompromising commitment to exceptional legal services and a "client first" focus that has contributed to our success since 1957.
 The firm has experienced extensive growth and change over the last 60 years, but the cornerstones of our firm's foundation remain the same:

 - Corporate responsibility